Rahul9214/Rahul9214/README.md

 # 👋 Hi, I’m @Rahul9214

 Welcome to my GitHub profile!
-I'm a frontend developer with a passion for creating intuitive and dynamic web applications.
+I'm a Frontend Developer with a passion for creating intuitive and dynamic web applications.

 ## 👀 I’m interested in:
 - Frontend development using React and Next.js